rdeschain/crawler/readme.md

 #### Commands

 The crawler uses a custom [Artisan Command](https://laravel.com/docs/5.3/artisan).
-To run a full crawl simply mark all visited urls as not visited: `UPDATE t_urls SET visited=0` and then run this Artisan command in your project directory `php artisan run:crawler https://theathletic.com crawl`.
+To run a full crawl simply mark all visited urls as not visited: `UPDATE t_urls SET visited=0` or truncate the table t_urls and then run this Artisan command in your project directory `php artisan run:crawler https://theathletic.com crawl`.
 The crawler will then index the entire site.

 The hourly crawler only marks the homepage as not visited and runs a shallow crawl.